Are your social media feeds flooded with photos of happy couples sharing good news? That’s because engagement season is here.

 If you’re going the diamond route, make sure it comes with a GIA certificate, says Robert Moskovitz, a diamond expert and president of Robert Moskovitz Company in New York.
 This diamond grading report will tell you exactly the stone you’ve bought, which you can take in for an independent appraisal (more on that later).

-Though a GIA certificate will tell you the type of stone you’re getting, you’ll still need to study up on the four Cs of diamond quality to understand what you’re looking for in the first place: carat weight, color grade, clarify grade and cut grade.
+Though a GIA certificate will tell you the type of stone you’re getting, you’ll still need to study up on the four Cs of diamond quality to understand what you’re looking for in the first place: carat weight, color grade, clarity grade and cut grade.
 “If something has a GIA certificate, it just means the color and clarity is what they say it is,” Moskovitz says.
 “But you have to understand the different types of cuts, because that affects the brilliance, and that’s something that can be difficult to see online.”

 Research Your Designers